epythonlab/epythonlab/README.md

 ### Hi there 👋 I'm Dejene.
 I have more than 7 years of working expereince in various positions.
 I worked in Software development for 2 years, assitant lecturer for 6 years, Java coding trainer for 1 year and Data management and analysis for 6 months.

-# I learned data science and machine learning.
-I have gained relevant experiences
+Furthermore, I learned data science and machine learning on Coursera authorized by IBM, Applied Data science, and Machine Learning and Statisitics authorized by WorlQuant University.

+Explore all my works so far.

 <!--
 **epythonlab/epythonlab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.